apache/allura/README.markdown

 This will take a while.
 If you get an error from pip, it is typically a temporary download error.
 Just run the command again and it will quickly pass through the packages it already downloaded and then continue.

-And now to setup each of the Allura applications for development.
-Because there are quite a few (at last count 15), we'll use a simple shell loop to set them up.
+And now to setup the Allura applications for development.
+If you want to setup all of them, run `./rebuild-all.bash` If you only want to use a few tools, run:

-    for APP in Allura* Forge* NoWarnings
-    do
-        pushd $APP
+    cd Allura
     python setup.py develop
-        popd
-    done

-Hopefully everything completed without errors.
-We'll also need to create a place for Allura to store any SCM repositories that a project might create.

-    for SCM in git svn hg
-    do
-        mkdir -p ~/var/scm/$SCM
-        chmod 777 ~/var/scm/$SCM
-        sudo ln -s ~/var/scm/$SCM /tmp
-    done
+    cd ../ForgeWiki   # required tool
+    python setup.py develop
+    # repeat for any other tools you want to use

 ## Initializing the environment